hacketthadwin/Intelligent-Document-QnA-API/README.md

 Unlike many existing RAG APIs, this project is:

 - **Model-Agnostic and Multi-Provider Friendly**
-  Supports both **Google Gemini** and **Gemini AI** out of the box — no hard dependency on OpenAI.
+  Supports **Google Gemini** - no hard dependency on OpenAI.

 - **Cloud-Ready and Free-Tier Optimized**
-  Specifically engineered to run smoothly on platforms like **Render**, with memory-efficient caching and lazy model loading.
+  Specifically engineered to run smoothly on platforms like **Hugging Face Spaces**, with memory-efficient caching and lazy model loading.

 - **Format-Intelligent**
   Automatically detects and uses the correct loader for `.pdf`, `.docx`, and `.eml` files — no manual preprocessing required.